drr0b/getting-and-cleaning-data-project/Code Book..md

 ### Data

 This table gives the *Mean value of each variable for each specific activity.
+Variables are normalised and bounded between -1 and 1.

 Each  Column  represents  means (Mean.something) and standard deviations (SDev.something) of various values measured by the device.
 The full 561  Column  data include data in the time domain and frequency domain, so I only considered the data from the time domain.
 For each attribute, the x, y, and z components are given (..._X, ..._Y, and ..._Z) as well as the magnitude (...Mag).

+The data come from an accelerometer and gyroscope in the device (Accel and Gyro); the acceleration was devided into gravtitational acceleration, and acceleration  from the body.

 Here is a list of  Column s in the sum_tab.txt table, with corresponding  Column s in the 561  Column  table described in features.txt.